hs021818/yangheeseo/README.md

 ## About Me

-🎓 Double Major in Information Sociology & Statistics
+🎓 Soongsil university & Double Major in Information Sociology & Statistics

 📊 Interested in Data Analysis